 In the third year, students rotate through seven core clerkship experiences organized into primary care (family medicine, internal medicine and pediatrics) and neuro-psychiatry/ surgical specialties (general surgery, obstetrics and gynecology and neurology/psychiatry).
 Intercession weeks throughout the third year provide opportunities for students to engage as a class and focus on a variety of topics integral to medicine, including ethics, applied religion, lifestyle and preventive medicine, patient safety, radiology, resiliency, social determinants of health and delivery of whole person care.
-Required rotations take place primarily at Loma Linda University Medical Center (the region's only Level I Trauma Center), VA Loma Linda Healthcare System, Kettering Medical Center in Ohio, AdventHealth in Florida, Riverside University Health System and Adventist Health White Memorial in Los Angeles.
+Required rotations take place primarily at Loma Linda University Medical Center (the region's only Level I Trauma Center), VA Loma Linda Healthcare System, Kettering Medical Center in Ohio, AdventHealth in Florida, Riverside University

+Health System and Adventist Health White Memorial in Los Angeles.
+Regional campus tracks at AdventHealth Orlando in Florida or Kettering Health in Ohio will be available for the entire junior and senior years.
 USMLE Step 2 is taken following completion of the junior curriculum.

 The senior year provides capstone experiences in the required sub-internship, intensive care, emergency medicine and preventive medicine/public health clerkships.
-Students also complete a two-week selective in basic science and a fourweek selective in a subspecialty of medicine, pediatrics or surgery.
+Students also complete a two-week selective in basic science and a four-week selective in a subspecialty of medicine, pediatrics or surgery.
 Eighteen weeks are available for students to choose additional areas of interest for study.
 LIFE Communities in the senior year focus on supporting students through the residency application process and preparing students for the rigors of residency.